ahmedalhulaibi/ahmedalhulaibi/index.md

 - MariaDB

 ## Education
-### University of Leicester
-MSc in Advanced Computer Science - Graduation September 2019

 ### University of Ontario Institute of Technology
 Bachelor of IT in Game Development and Entrepreneurship, Minor in Game Production - April 2015